uwhackweek/sample_project_repository/README.md

 ### Proposed methods/tools

-Building from what you learn at this hackweek, what new approaches would you like to try to implement?
+What new approaches would you like to try to implement to address your specific question(s) or application(s)?

-### Background reading
+### Additional resources or background reading

-Optional: links to manuscripts or technical documents for more in-depth analysis.
+Optional: links to manuscripts or technical documents providing background information, context, or other relevant information.